 |Contact Centre Manager||NZ$80,000 - NZ$150,000|

-HR & Business Support careers provide a great deal of flexibility, as these roles are essential to companies in any sector.
-Most of the professionals in this field have worked across many industries over their careers but will become specialists in the HR & Business Support requirements of one industry over time.
+HR and Business Support careers provide a great deal of flexibility, as these roles are essential to companies in any sector.
+Most of the professionals in this field have worked across many industries over their careers, but will become specialists in the HR and Business Support requirements of one industry over time.

-“Behind the scene” support is critical in keeping any business operating smoothly.
-There is a high demand for HR & Business Support candidates with great attention to detail, strong organisation/coordination skills, and the ability to communicate effectively across a business.
+“Behind the scenes” support is critical in keeping any business operating smoothly.
+There is a high demand for HR and Business Support candidates with great attention to detail, strong organisation/coordination skills, and the ability to communicate effectively across a business.

 Experienced customer service staff are in huge demand across all sectors, within both small teams and large contact centres.
 There has been steady growth and movement in this space across all regions of New Zealand, as organisations recognise customer service as an essential competitive differentiator, and customers demand a higher level of customer service.

 Across New Zealand, there has been a consistent demand for all types of HR and Business Support roles.
 Rather than taking on permanent members of staff, there has been a positive trend towards contracting within this space, and in the Auckland region, the large volume of property and infrastructure projects has resulted in a higher demand for junior to mid-level positions.

 Like other professional service industries, the tenure of HR and Business Support professionals is decreasing, and many practitioners who have been in their current role for between two and three years will seek new opportunities.
 Alongside a competitive salary, talented candidates in New Zealand are also drawn to flexible working locations and working hours, tools of the trade, and an attractive physical office environment.